Bees pollinate flowers, right? So so some moths, and a few other insects. The flowers get to reproduce, and the bees get food.

 Where is our Biological Mandate?

 We wonder about a lot of things–we can’t sleep for the constant questions.
 Is it okay for me to do X fun thing?
-Do my actions detract from others?
+Do my words or actions detract from or harm others?
 Who am I to think my needs are so important?
-We even wonder if it’s okay to stay home and cuddle our children!
+These are important questions.
+So…

-And that’s about as organic a mandate as we’re going to get.
-So all this dance stuff, which is, our culture tells us, selfish frivolity, may demand some soul-searching.
+All any soul-nurturing stuff, which, our culture tells us, is selfish frivolity, may demand some soul-searching.
 And sometimes our discoveries aren’t pretty.
 For example, when our interests collide with someone else’s.

 Women tend to be socialized to help everyone else first.